alicenfm/blog/README.md

 # Blog experiment
 This is a blog experiment using various geek friendly shortcuts to avoid reinventing a full blown blogging platform.
-Cloning this repo and executing a few command and you have a simple blogging platform ready to roll.
+Cloning this repo and executing a few commands and you have a simple blogging platform ready to roll.

 ## Using
 - Nodejs web server